All Episodes

 A myth.

-Even cities were burning as he spoke.
+Even his cities were burning as he spoke.

 We all condemn that.

-We waited for the Democrats to condemn it, and they didn't.
+We waited for the Democrats to condemn it and they didn't.

-We waited for the media to just report it accurately, and they didn't.
+We waited for the media to just report it accurately and they didn't.

 The moment this stuff happened at the Capitol, every conservative voice.

-Everybody knows we can't have that in our country.
+We can't have that in our country.

 Everyone.